 Inside: Our culture needs more love and this can only be found in Jesus.
-What happened to speech about love?
+What happened to speaking in love with everyone?Where is speech about love?
 Love is missing from social media.

 *Disclosure: Post may contain affiliate links.
 See our full disclosure here.

 Have you ever gone to the comments section of a controversial topic and read the on-going discussion?
 What is most obvious is that hate is overpowering and love is certainly missing.

 Did you find yourself feeling sick to your stomach, and bothered by the way people were conversing with each other?

 Some of the words and name calling made you blush, and you couldn’t believe others could talk to each other in that manner?

 It’s easy for us to go anywhere on social media and see this type of interaction.
 It’s heartbreaking as a culture, we are so quick to spew hateful comments at another.